Welcome to the Trowbridge Neighbourhood Plan website

 The Trowbridge Neighbourhood Plan is an opportunity for local people to have an impact on the planning and related issues that affect Trowbridge.
 Whilst the plan is about land use planning; housing, business, green space, leisure facilities, etc; it provides an opportunity for local people and organisations to develop their own ideas about the place where they live, work and visit and for these ideas to become part of Wiltshire’s Development Framework; the primary governing document for planning in the Wiltshire Council area.

 Is this plan likely to have any impact on Local Planning?

 Neighbourhood Planning has, at its core, government legislation and support.
 The Localism Act, passed at the end of 2011 has been followed by a series of Regulations, providing guidance and support.
 Wiltshire Council have to follow this guidance and it provides an opportunity for communities to guide planning in their own areas.

 Are other places in Wiltshire doing Neighbourhood Plans?

-There are a number of Town and Parish Council’s developing Neighbourhood Plans across Wiltshire.
-By July 2018 there were 21 completed (made) plans including Bradford on Avon, Calne, Devizes, Holt and Warminster.
-Plans are progressing in our neighbouring villages of Hilperton, North Bradley and Southwick.
-Further information about Neighbourhood Planning in Wiltshire can be found here: http://www.wiltshire.gov.uk/planning-neighbourhood
+Many Town and Parish Councils have developed or are developing Neighbourhood Plans across Wiltshire.
+Made plans include: Bradford on Avon, Calne, Devizes, Holt, Hilperton and Warminster as well as North Bradley.
+Further information about Neighbourhood Planning in Wiltshire can be found here: https://www.wiltshire.gov.uk/planning-neighbourhood

 Who is running and paying for this process?